rhellwege/Mazer/README.md

 1. For png writing I used [stb](https://github.com/nothings/stb)
 2. For gif writing I used [gif-h](https://github.com/charlietangora/gif-h)

-## TODO
-- [ ] getopt commandline options
-- [ ] Add an option to seperate gifs into maze generation and solve
-- [ ] Make it so mazer can read a .ini file and run functions from input instead of commandline options
-- [ ] add timer?

 ## Algorithims:
 ### Generation:
 #### dfs